iamc/2019-12-16-cfm-ScientificPython/README.rst

 stack having five parts:

 * An overview of the Scientific Python (`SciPy`_) ecosystem.

-* A short introduction to the `Jupyter notebooks`_ web based interactive computational environment.

 * An introduction to `NumPy`_, based on Valentin Haenel's `SciPy 2013 Tutorial`_.